rlseaton/superdogpit/README.md

 # Dynmap
 [http://superdogpit.apexmc.co:8123/](http://superdogpit.apexmc.co:8123/)

-Generates a *Google Maps-esque* map of all server worlds at the link above.
+Generates a *GoogleMaps-esque* map of all server worlds at the link above.

 You can also **chat** directly from the map using the chatbox on the bottom of the page *(assuming you've logged into the server recently)*.

+You can share a specific location by clicking the **link** button on the bottom left.

-The map updates constantly, but don't expect your exploratory boat excursion to be reflected on the map very quickly.
+The map updates constantly, but don't expect your exploratory boat excursions to be reflected on the map very quickly.
 It can take minutes to hours for changes and new chunks to appear on the map.

 # Essentials X